How to get from Siquijor to Moalboal

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in Moalboal at the bottom of this page.

-Siquijor to Moalboal by Ferry via Liloan
+Siquijor to Moalboal by Ferry via Bato

-Ferries depart from Siquijor’s Larena Pier.
-If you’re coming from the tourist centre in San Juan, you’ll have to rent a tricycle to Larena Pier.
-Rates start from 500 PHP ($8.90).
-Allot at least an hour for the tricycle ride.
+Ferries depart from Larena Pier on Siquijor’s northern coast.
+If you’re coming from the tourist centre in San Juan, you can take a tricycle to Larena Pier for around 500 PHP ($8.40).
+The ride takes about an hour, so it’s best to leave early.

-Step 2: Liloan to Moalboal by Bus
+Step 2: Bato to Moalboal by Bus

 There is no official bus stop in Moalboal.
 So make sure to ask the driver or conductor to drop you off at the town centre.